 What exactly IS new student orientation?

 Well, it’s usually an in-person event designed to help college students get their bearings before school begins.
-Due to the unusual circumstances of the past year, your school might be offering an online or hybrid version of orientation.
+Due to the unusual circumstances of the past few years, your school might be offering an online or hybrid version of orientation.
 But either way, you should schedule it into your calendar now, and plan to attend!

 Orientation will be your first opportunity to connect with your college community and start building meaningful relationships.
 You’ll have a chance to meet with administrators, professors, and other students in your area of study.
 This provides a unique forum for finding answers to questions you might not have thought of yet, as well as starting important conversations with peers and instructors.